German foreign minister headed to Iran to save nuclear deal | DW | 06.06.2019

 German Foreign Minister Heiko Maas will travel to Tehran to meet his Iranian counterpart Mohammad Zarif, a ministry spokesperson announced Thursday.

-It will be the first trip by a German minister to Iran in two-and-a-half years.
+It will be the first trip by a German minister to Iran in 2 1/2 years.

 What's on the agenda?